FutureSpace-Kenya/InternLink/app/api/applications/ENDPOINTS.md

 - `GET /api/applications/organizations/{organizationId}/{applicationId}`: Retrieves a specific application related to a specific organization. *(Admin, or organization associated with the application)*
 - `PATCH /api/applications/organizations/{organizationId}/{applicationId}`: Updates a specific application's details. *(Admin, or organization associated with the application)*
 - `DELETE /api/applications/organizations/{organizationId}/{applicationId}`: Deletes a specific application. *(Admin, or organization associated with the application)*

+## Users
+- `GET /api/applications/users/{userId}`: Retrieves all applications related to a specific user. *(Admin, or user/organization associated with the application)*
+- `DELETE /api/applications/users/{userId}`: Deletes all applications related to a specific user
+- `GET /api/applications/users/{userId}/{applicationId}`: Retrieves a specific application related to a specific user. *(Admin, or user/organization associated with the application)*
+- `PATCH /api/applications/users/{userId}/{applicationId}`: Updates a specific application's details. *(Admin, or user/organization associated with the application)*
+- `DELETE /api/applications/users/{userId}/{applicationId}`: Deletes a specific application. *(Admin, or user associated with the application)*